Kirk o' Field: Early years

 The church is first recorded in Bagimond's Roll of around 1275.
 It was dedicated to the Blessed Virgin Mary of Consolation and may have been established around the same time as the neighbouring church of the Blackfriars, which was founded in 1230.
 A document of 1428 refers to St Mary's as a chapel but it is described as a church in a document of 1489.
 The church belonged to the Augustinian monks of Holyrood Abbey and may have been founded by them for educational purposes.

 St Mary's appears to have been raised to the status of a collegiate church early in the 16th century.
 References are made to the prebendaries and the master of the church in separate documents of 1511 with a further mention of the provost and prebendaries in a text of 1512.
-In litigtion between Holyrood Abbey and the church in 1523, it is stated that the abbey had superiority of the church and had raised it to the status of a colleagiate church.
+In litigation between Holyrood Abbey and the church in 1523, it is stated that the abbey had superiority of the church and had raised it to the status of a collegiate church.
 David Vocat, noted as a chaplain of the church in 1509 and as its provost in 1527 (albeit, the source for the latter is ambiguous), supported the erection of an altar in the church in 1518 and the creation of four prebendaries in 1528.
-These references may suggest he was also the founder of the collegaite church.
+These references may suggest he was also the founder of the collegiate church.